dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0401.md

 Notice that all four levels of abstraction have existed essentially in their current form for decades.
 But it would be hard to find any physical piece of such hardware that is several decades old, except in a museum.
 The abstractions are more durable than the hardware.

 The layering of the abstractions is essential to technological progress.
 When King, Bokor, and Hu introduced the FinFET in 2001, and when it went into production in 2014, the only effect on the other layers is that now they had more transistors to work with.
 No paradigm change was needed at the upper levels because a FinFET, like previous transistors, makes a pretty good switch.
 It's just smaller and faster, and it uses less power.
 This creates opportunities at the upper levels, and as I will explain in chapter 6 , these opportunities can in fact trigger a crisis that will result in a paradigm shift.
 But such a「crisis of opportunity」does not demand a change at the upper levels.
 It just enables one.

+4 For a wonderful chronicle of von Neumann's pioneering contributions to computation, see George Dyson's 2012 book, Turing's Cathedral (Dyson, 2012).

 4.6 数字机器